Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **MainTex:** Basically this is a diffuse map, colorable parts should be grayscale.
 Alpha channel is also supported for cutoff.

-**ColorMask:** This is basically the same as vanilla.
-Color is black, Color2 is Red, Color3 is Green.
+**ColorMask:** This is basically the same as vanilla. _Color_ is black, _Color2_ is Red, _Color3_ is Green.
 It has additional Blue option, that cannot be changed in char maker, actually I reccomend to reserve it as a color protector, for example you can mark some colored parts on the diffuse map to make it maintain original diffuse colors like seams, prints, etc

 **BumpMap:** Ordinary OpenGL normal map.
+The strength is controlled by _BumpScale_

-**DetailMask:** This texture used for adding DetailGlossMap masks.
+**DetailMask:** This texture used for adding _DetailGlossMap_ masks.
 R - Detail Mask 1, G - Detail Mask 2, B - Detail Mask 3 (not used currently).
 The black parts are not affected, leave empty if you don't need detail bumps.

 **DetailGlossMap:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
 UV scaling controlled by _DetailUV_.
 Masked by _DetailMask_ R channel.
 The strength is controlled by _DetailNormalMapScale_

 **DetailGlossMap2:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
-UV scaling controlled by DetailUV2.
-Masked by DetailMask G channel.
+UV scaling controlled by _DetailUV2_.
+Masked by _DetailMask_ G channel.
+The strength is controlled by _DetailNormalMapScale2_

 **MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.